Duplicate Suppression

 FIXME: the normal case when multiple intervening pumps.

-method: when products the same key, they are duplicates.
+method: when products have the same identity, regardless of path, they are duplicates.

 in the config file either: